Economic Recovery for Accidents and Injuries

 Loss of Consortium

-Deprivation of the benefits of married life after an accident or injury — affection, solace, comfort, companionship, society, help and assistance, and sexual relations between spouses.
+Deprivation of the benefits of married life after an accident or injury — affection, solace, comfort, companionship, society, help and assistance, and sexual relations between spouses — can be a basis for loss of consortium damages.
 Usually, the uninjured spouse makes this claim, and their financial recovery will depend on whether the injured spouse recovers any damages.
-In some cases, the injured person will make the claim as well.

-A value is placed on this loss by considering the couple's individual life expectancies, whether the marriage was stable, how much care and companionship was bestowed upon the uninjured spouse (or vice versa), and the extent to which the benefits of married life have been lost.
+A value is placed on this loss by considering the couple's individual life expectancies, whether the marriage was stable, how much care and companionship was bestowed upon the uninjured spouse or vice versa, and the extent to which the benefits of married life have been lost.
 Usually, loss of consortium damages are only available when the spouse has been seriously injured and at least temporarily disabled.

 Loss of Enjoyment of Life